node-hid/node-hid/README.md

 npm install       # rebuilds the module
 ```

-### Compile from source on Windows
+#### Compiling on Windows

-Use node-gyp to compile the extension.
+Be sure node-gyp is present to compile the extension.
+You will need MSVC 2012 or equivalent.

 Please note that Windows support is incomplete and needs some work
 to pull it to the same level as on Linux and OSX.
 See issues #10